Lawn bowls at the 1962 British Empire and Commonwealth Games

-The lawn bowls competition at the 1962 British Empire and Commonwealth Games took place in Perth, Western Australia, from 19 November until 1 December 1962.
+Lawn bowls at the 1962 British Empire and Commonwealth Games was the seventh appearance of the Lawn bowls at the Commonwealth Games.
+Competition at the 1962 British Empire and Commonwealth Games took place in Perth, Western Australia, from 19 November until 1 December 1962.
 The bowls competition started several days before the official opening of the Commonwealth Games.

-The competition took place at the Dalkeith Bowling Club on the 'Paratai Drive' (Jutland Parade).
+The competition took place at the Dalkeith Nedlands Bowling Club on the 'Paratai Drive' (Jutland Parade).

+England topped the medal table by winning two gold medals.